-My travels, adventures, and life.
+My travels, adventures,

 “Howdy partners and a big, warm, western welcome from Austin, Texas” -Gene Rodgers

 Though I live in Austin, TX now, I grew up in Cleveland, Ohio.
 I broke my neck at age 17 when I fell from a cliff at Whipp’s Ledges in Ohio.
 The good news is, since then, I have had many adventures in 44 countries.
 Some of the many activities I’ve enjoyed include sailing, sky diving, scuba diving, paragliding, and I even made an expedition to Mt.
 Everest Base Camp.

 Things I’ve Done